Aashishsharma/Learnings/RestAPI/Rest.md

 ## REST
 1. REST stands for Representational State Transfer.
 2. It is an architecture style for designing loosely coupled applications over HTTP
-3. It is rescouce based
+3. It is rescouce based, resource same as objs in OOP

 ### 6 Architectural Constraints
 #### 1. Uniform interface